Logo of Pest Crews

 Before taking any action, it's crucial to understand the legal framework governing wildlife control in Rhode Island.
 The state has specific regulations designed to protect both residents and animals, and violating them can result in fines.

 For removal, you are generally required to use a licensed Nuisance Wildlife Control Specialist (NWCS).
 These professionals are trained in safe, legal, and humane methods.
 There is a narrow exception: state law permits a property owner to kill certain furbearers (like raccoons or skunks) if they are actively killing livestock, destroying crops, or causing significant economic damage.
-Any animal taken must be reported to RIDEM within 24 hours1 5.
+Any animal taken must be reported to RIDEM within 24 hours.

 Common Nuisance Wildlife in East Providence